 Harbor Garage: Chapter 91-compliant heights on this parcel range from approximately 110 feet up to approximately 150 feet.
 The Harbor Garage occupies a unique site in the City, and the redevelopment of the site must be exceptional.
 Given the scalar and stylistic inconsistencies of the surrounding neighborhood, there are no simple metrics for limiting the building's form.
-The opportunity to create a signature structure in place of the Garage, while balancing the need for activation with contextual sensitivity at the neighborhood and City scales is paramount.
+The opportunity to create a signature development in place of the Garage, while balancing the need for activation with contextual sensitivity at the neighborhood and City scales is paramount.
 "Appropriateness" on this site at the recommended scale must be measured not simply in terms of parity with the physical context, but should also include the building's performance with respect to environmental impacts, view corridors, and ground-level experience of the public realm.
 To promote higher density development and a variety of building heights within the DTW MHP area, the maximum height allowed on this site is 585 feet as measured to the highest occupied floor.
 In no case shall any building structure exceed the Federal Aviation Administration (FAA) height limitations for structures, or 600 feet in height, whichever is lower.
-The total mass of the proposed structure shall not exceed 900,000 square feet and 9,500,000 cubic feet, as compared to the Waterways-compliant maximum of approximately 370,000 square feet and approximately 3,400,000 cubic feet.
-The structure shall be oriented to minimize net new shadow and to avoid net new shadow on Long Wharf seaward of the Marriott.
-Total net new shadow is estimated at 59,950 square feet.
-The proposed development shall meet applicable Boston wind standards for pedestrians.
+To facilitate greater site porosity and view corridors, building(s) of this height shall not exceed 50% of the project site.
+Location of building foot prints for new buildings included in a redevelopment of the Harbor Garage project site shall conform to the proposed design and use plans and allow a significant component of the project's open space to the north and east of the project site to increase views from the Greenway to Boston Harbor, better visibility and connectively of the NEAg to the Greenway and long term plans to develop the NEAq "Blueway" vision.